 - Dynamic – “data in motion” as opposed to the traditional “data at rest”

-- Sometimes indirect – we cannot measure a certain relevant quantity directly, for example, using a video camera with video analytics to count people in a certain area
+- Sometimes indirect – we cannot measure a certain relevant quantity directly, for example, use a video camera with video analytics to count people in a certain area

 The notion that collecting information from sensors and bringing it into one central computing station is not a long term scalable solution, particularly as the volume of IoT devices and data is forecasted to explode.
 Bringing such a large amount of data to a relatively small number of data centers where it is then analyzed in the cloud, simply not scale.
 It will also be costly because transporting bits from here to there actually costs money.